 - Jobseeker’s Benefit (paid to systematic short-term workers)

 - Jobseeker’s Transitional Payment

 - Supplementary Welfare Allowance

 In general, if an individual is in receipt of only social welfare payments, no tax should be payable.
 Even if the social welfare payment is taxable, the individual may be either under the exemption limits for tax or have enough tax credits to cover the tax liability.
 Note that those in receipt of social welfare payments are entitled to the PAYE tax credit.

 Other Sources of Income

 It is possible to pay this additional tax through the PAYE system in certain circumstances.
-For example, if an individual has a state pension and an occupational pension, the tax on both pensions can be deducted from the occupational pension.
-Revenue have automatically applied this system to pensioners for 2012 and have written to each pensioner outlining the system.
-Pensioners are advised to check the details in the letter to ensure they are correct and to contact their accountant or Revenue if they have any queries or concerns.
+For example, if an individual has a state pension and an occupational pension, the tax on the state pension can be paid by reducing the individual’s tax credits and tax band to be applied to the occupational pension.

 If any additional tax is due and hasn’t been collected under the PAYE system, then an income tax return must be filed by 31 October each year.